More than £23.1m investment is going to help Regenerate, Renew and Revitalise Goldthorpe, Thurnscoe and Bolton upon Dearne through the Towns Fund.

 The Board is made up of community representatives, local businesses and councillors.
 There are also other regional tiers of local government with an interest in the future development of Goldthorpe.

 Barnsley Council is actively involved in the Goldthorpe Town Deal.
-We provides professional and secretarial support, facilitates meetings and hosts the Towns Fund Goldthorpe website.
+We provide professional and secretarial support, facilitates meetings and hosts the Towns Fund Goldthorpe website.
 The Goldthorpe Towns Fund Board are the steering and decision making body in developing the Town Investment Plan.
 They have ambitious ideas to transform their towns' prosperity prospects.
 They have a focus that embraces improved transport and connectivity, business, skills and culture opportunities.

 The role of the Board is to: